bboydreamer/AR-Roll-A-Ball/README.md

 # AR-Roll-A-Ball
 Basic Unity Implementation of an AR Roll-a-ball using Vuforia.
-To Run on Mac, PC, run the standalone file.
+Android and Mac/PC Standalone executables are included.

 Video Demo: https://youtu.be/Au6gvf9LpP4